Donate

 All across the country, there are thousands of children who are not able to receive dental care.
 Many of their parents do not have the financial means or dental insurance to provide their children with this valuable service.
 TeamSmile’s goal is to provide free preventative care, education and dental treatment to youth throughout the United States.

-The 2019 calendar year saw TeamSmile conduct more programs (33), serve more children (7,126) and provide more free dental care and oral health education ($2.8 million) than any other year of TeamSmile.
+To date, TeamSmile has conducted over 275 programs, served over 55,000 children, and provided over $20 million in free dental care and oral health education.
 For many of these children, this is the first opportunity they had to receive dental care in their lives.
 The smiles on the children’s faces and the tears in the parents’ eyes say it all… giving children access to dental care goes far beyond the treatment, but gives individuals hope for a better future.

 TeamSmile works together with dental professionals and professional athletic organizations to provide this service in a fun and memorable atmosphere.
 If you would like to make a donation to our cause, click on to the donate button on the upper left.
 If you would like to join TeamSmile in its mission, click on the volunteer tab.
 Working together, we can help these kids improve their current dental health, overall wellness, and life-long self-esteem.